Logo

 Rusch won’t appeal to your run of the mill pop music fan, but those with an interest in the depth and variety of music in existence will be amazed by this album.

-OH, YES!! -- intriguing - highly inventive - deviously good song craft - the Poet Laureate of Indie Rock
+"intriguing - highly inventive - deviously good song craft - the Poet Laureate of Indie Rock"

 Ben Rusch is a London-based award-winning singer/songwriter.
 You might not have heard of him if you don’t live in Western Europe, but he’s cranked out 16 full-length albums as an Indie artist, won or nearly won several major songwriting awards, and enjoys extensive radio airplay in Germany.
 Rusch draws on a wealth of influences and perspectives to create nuanced, balanced Rock N Roll that not only entertains and provides great melody but also tells a story.
 Nowhere is this clearer than on Rusch’s latest effort, Oh, Yes!!